kubo-azu/Click-qPCR/README.md

 ## How to Use

 1.  **Upload Data:**
-    -  On the **"ΔCq Analysis** tab, click "Upload CSV File" or "Use Example Data".
+    -  On the **Preprocessing and ΔCq Analysis** tab, click "Upload CSV File" or "Use Example Data".
 A preview will appear.
+    -  Confirm the input data in a preview window.
+Specific messages will appear when the data format is not acceptable.
+    -  After chacking the data, click "2.
+Load File".

 2.  **Perform ΔCq Analysis:**
-    -   Check "Enable multiple reference genes" to select more than one.
+    -   Click "Enable multiple reference genes" to select more than one.
     -   Select your "Reference Gene(s)".
     -   Select one or more "Target Gene(s)".
     -   Under "Comparison Settings," define pairs of groups to compare.
 Click "Add" to create more pairs.